The fair will be open to the public 6–9 An invitation-only preview day will be held on 5 October 2016.

-In 2011 and 2012 London-based architectural studio Carmody Groarke have been the Frieze London architects.
+London-based creative design consultancy Universal Design Studio are the appointed architectural team for Frieze London 2014.
+From 2011–2013 London-based architectural studio Carmody Groarke were the Frieze London architects.
 Carmody Groarke were recipients of the prestigious Building Design UK Young Architect of the Year (YAYA) in 2007, the practise won two RIBA awards in 2010 and were last year named as winners of the International Emerging Architecture Award by The Architectural Review.

 Frieze London released sales figures following the first three fairs.
 However, the Directors came to regard such results to be misleading and inaccurate, as many sales are completed post-fair, and many galleries choose to keep their sales figures private.
 From 2006 the fair has not released sales figures.
 Whilst the fair is a commercial venture, the fair equally relies on the relationships with collectors and curators made by participating galleries at the fair.